CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 {{%/notice%}}

 In Cumulus Linux 3.7.11 and later, you can configure the set of fields used to hash upon during ECMP load balancing.
-For example, if you do not want to use source or destination port numbers in the hash calculation, you can disable the Source port and Destination port fields.
+For example, if you do not want to use source or destination port numbers in the hash calculation, you can disable the source port and destination port fields.

 You can enable/disable the following fields: